Ni2Be/Unity_Intro/README.md

 [Unitypackage](https://1drv.ms/u/s!AtwaZYMhkRKBgrVukFEmZnbW5iU0Sg)

-It takes a moment to generate something, and the screen will freeze the time it takes (unity functions can't be used parallel and I did not know when I stated work).
-Anyway, the assert is more that kind that you use in the editor, so I left it so.
+It takes a moment to generate something, and the screen will freeze the time it takes (unity functions can't be used parallel ..one of those things you better know before you start work).
+Anyway, the assert is more that kind that you use in the editor, so that's not that big of a problem.

 [Some informations on how it works](https://github.com/Nice2Bee/Unity_Intro/blob/technique/README.md)